-The government's scheme (launched on 20 January 2020), makes free period products available for pupils in all state-funded schools and 16-19 education organisations in England.
-The scheme aims to break down the stigma around menstruation and ensure a young person's education is not disrupted by their period.
+The government's scheme (launched on 20 January 2020) makes free period products available for pupils in all state-funded schools and 16-19 education organisation in England.
+The scheme, now extended into 2021, aims to break down the stigma around menstruation and ensure a young person's education is not disrupted by their period.

 Following the initial announcement early in 2019, NAHT urged the government to extend the scheme to primary schools, and we are pleased that the government listened to us and other organisations, with the scheme now available to all phases.